envbee/envbee-nodejs-sdk/README.md

 // Now only warnings and errors will be logged
 ```

+### Caching

+The SDK uses a local cache to store variable values as a failsafe mechanism.
+The cache is updated with each successful endpoint request and serves as a fallback when the network or Internet connection is temporarily unavailable.
+Currently, the data is stored unencrypted, but encryption will be implemented in future releases.

 ## API Documentation

 For more details on the available API endpoints and their usage, check [the official API docs](https://docs.envbee.dev).